 Context and terminology

 The terms White Hat and Black Hat specifically refer to the motives and practices of a hacker.
-These terms are rooted in old spaghetti westerns.
+These terms come from old spaghetti westerns.
 Often, filmmakers will assign symbolism to small details like clothing colors to further cement concepts, thus creating a specific film language that other films can reinforce or subvert.
 In old westerns, most popularly in The Great Train Robbery, good guys will wear a white hat, while bad guys will wear a black hat.
-This has led to these terms being applied to ethical hackers versus criminal hackers.
+Because of this, people apply the terms to ethical hackers versus criminal hackers.

 Black Hat Hacker